-Here are five qualities that any IT technician should have.
-These are the traits you should look for in new candidates.
+Here are five qualities that an IT technician should have.
+These are the traits you should look for in new candidates:

-Your tech must be self-disciplined and be able to prioritize tasks in order to meet deadlines, deliver solutions by the promised date, and stick to a task until it’s finished.
+Your technical team member must be self-disciplined and be able to prioritize tasks in order to meet deadlines, deliver solutions by the promised date, and stick to a task until it’s finished.
 If you find a self-disciplined IT technician, you’ll have a dependable and reliable employee working for you.